Chinese cuisine: Wheat

 In wheat-farming areas in Northern China, people largely rely on flour-based food, such as noodles, bing (bread), jiaozi (a kind of Chinese dumplings), and mantou (a type of steamed buns).
 Wheat likely "appeared in the lower Yellow River around 2600 Before Common Era (BCE), followed by Gansu and Xinjiang around 1900 BCE and finally occurred in the middle Yellow River and Tibet regions by 1600 BCE".

 Noodles

+Noodles (面/麵 miàn) were invented in China over 4,000 years ago and have since spread across the world.
 Chinese noodles come dry or fresh in a variety of sizes, shapes and textures and are often served in soups or fried as toppings.
 Some varieties, such as Shou Mian (寿面, literally noodles of longevity), is an avatar of long life and good health according to Chinese traditions.
 Noodles can be served hot or cold with different toppings, with broth, and occasionally dry (as is the case with mi-fen).
 Noodles are commonly made with rice flour or wheat flour, but other flours such as soybean are also used in minor groups.
-The names given to the noodle is unique in their own way, such as the method used to make the noodle as in hand-pulled noodle.
+Some noodles names describe their methods of creation, such as the hand-pulled noodle.